OasisLMF/OasisPiWind/README.md

 ## Running a test analysis using the Oasis MDK

-The Oasis MDK provides utilities for developing models.
-This is accessed by installing the <a href=https://github.com/OasisLMF/OasisLMF"">oasislmf package</a>.
-The repository contains a <a href="https://github.com/OasisLMF/OasisPiWind/blob/master/mdk-oasislmf-piwind.json" target="_blank">JSON configuration file</a> for the model which can be used to run the model.
+The <a href="https://pypi.org/project/oasislmf/">Oasis MDK</a> Python package provides modules and command line tools for developing and running models using the Oasis framework.
+It can be installed via the Python package installer `pip` (or `pip3` for Python 3).
+The PiWind repository contains a <a href="https://github.com/OasisLMF/OasisPiWind/blob/master/mdk-oasislmf-piwind.json" target="_blank">JSON configuration file</a> that allows the PiWind model to be run via the MDK.

     {
         "keys_data_path": "keys_data/PiWind",